Last updated on November 30, 2021

 - Functional electrical stimulation for the wrist and forearm muscles

-- Constraint-induced movement therapy; this is for those who at least 20 degrees of active wrist extension and 10 degrees of active finger extension, with minimal sensory deficits and normal cognition
+- Constraint-induced movement therapy; is for those who have at least 20 degrees of active wrist extension and 10 degrees of active finger extension, with minimal sensory deficits and normal cognition

-- Mirror therapy – this is as an adjunct for those with very severe paresis
+- Mirror therapy – this is an adjunct for those with very severe paresis

 No adequate evidence to support the following methods